 Other assorted divine powers

 For a time she was given enhanced vision by Athena, which gave her the ability to see in darkness and through illusions.
 Due to her wisdom she can learn languages faster than a regular person, she can talk to animals.
 She has also been shown to project herself astrally in order to commune with the gods and ask for special favors from them.
 She has also been shown to take on the abilities of certain of her patron goddesses as when she became a form of divine midwife to save the life of an unborn child.

-Wonder Woman is trained in the a variety of martial arts, making her a master of unarmed and armed combat (even proving adept with pistols.)
+Wonder Woman is trained in the a variety of martial arts, making her a master of unarmed and armed combat (even proving adept with pistols).
+Before Flashpoint Batman considered Diana the best melee fighter on the planet, even putting her ahead of Superman, due to the combination of her power and the depth of her training.
 Even when depowered she is on par with some of the best hand to hand fighters in the DC Universe.